khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 We have four primary chromatic colors and their derivatives, totaling 44 colors for use across the application.
 These colors give flexibility during the design process, while also providing a harmonious palette that looks consistent and in line with our brand styles.

-Though deciding which color to use depends on the situation, here are some general guidelines for using the four primary colors:
+Though deciding which color to use depends on the situation, here are some general guidelines for using the four primary colors.
+If your scenario applies to multiple color descriptions, then use the order below as the priority hierarchy:

-* **Blue** indicates a current or active state.
+1. **Blue** indicates a current or active state.
 It communicates: management, progress, connectivity, or organization.
-* **Green** indicates success.
+1. **Green** indicates success.
 It communicates: save, create, add, available, done, approved, or resolved.
-* **Orange** indicates 'attention-required.'
+1. **Orange** indicates 'attention-required.'
 It communicates: warning, pending, missing, or impeded progress.
-* **Red** indicates a problem.
+1. **Red** indicates a problem.
 It communicates: critical states, destructive actions, errors, fails, removals, or declines.

 ### Color priorities